alechume/CGI_KEEPV1/Documentation/KEEPAppInstallation.md

 	3. Navigate to https://en.wikipedia.org/wiki/CUDA#GPUs_supported
 	4. Find the Pytorch supported SDK's in the list and cross-reference with the **Compute Capability** number from step 1 to determine which SDK to use, generally the higher the SDK the better
-	> NOTE: This guide was tested using CUDA SDK 10.2, with Pytorch version 1.6.0
+	> Note: This guide was tested using CUDA SDK 10.2, with Pytorch version 1.6.0
 	5. Navigate to https://developer.nvidia.com/cuda-toolkit-archive and download and install the CUDA Toolkit with the matching number of the SDK you just determined, for example, if you determined you need to use CUDA SDK 10.2, download CUDA Toolkit 10.2.
 When downloading choose **exe (local)**.
 3. Install Pytorch
 	1. Navigate to https://pytorch.org/get-started/locally/